Tristan da Cunha: Invasive species

 The islands of Tristan da Cunha have a high significance of global biodiversity: two of them, Gough and Inaccessible, form a UNESCO natural World Heritage Site.
 This designation is largely due to the seabird population found there.
-The biodiversity of the island is vulnerable to introduction of invasive species.
+The biodiversity of the island is vulnerable to the introduction of invasive species.
 Due to Tristan da Cunha's isolated archipelago ecology, and increase of tourism with cruise ships and research vessels, invasive species are a particular concern for Tristan da Cunha.
 The islands' vegetation and mammal species are not equipped to defend against or control introduced species, increasing island vulnerability, due to lack of defensive behavioural mechanisms and slow generational output rates.
 Efforts to decrease and eradicate invasive flora, fauna, and marine species have been undertaken, including a programme aimed at eradicating predatory invasive mice on Gough Island.

 Invasive house mice on these islands have adapted to be 50% larger than average house mice.
 They are thought to have been accidentally introduced by 19th-century seal hunters who would dock on the islands.
-These mice have adapted by consuming sea bird eggs and chicks (as they nest on the ground).
+These mice have adapted by consuming seabird eggs and chicks (as they nest on the ground).
 Gathering at night in groups of 9 or 10, the mice gather at the bird's nest to feast.
-With no natural predators, the invasive mice population is able to expand by producing new generations twice a year.
+With no natural predators, the invasive mice population can expand by producing new generations twice a year.

-In order to prevent the growth of the invasive mice population and extinction of the Albatross bird species, a 2019 Gough Island mouse eradication project was announced (Grundy, 2018).
+In order to prevent the growth of the invasive mice population and extinction of the Albatross bird species, a 2019 Gough Island mouse eradication project was announced.
 The RSPB and Tristan da Cunha Government have partnered to spread cereal pellets with rodenticide bait across Gough Island, in hopes to eradicate the invasive mice population.
 The goal of this operation is to restore Tristan da Cunha to its natural state, ensuring it will still be one of the world's most important seabird nesting sites.